Infusing Experimental Reality into Complex Many-Body Hamiltonians: The Observable-Constrained Variational Framework (OCVF): State-Aware Integration of Observable-Constrained Potentials via Mixture-of-Experts

 \end{widetext}

-Where the weight term is $w_k(s') = \exp\left(-(s' - s_k)^2\right)$.
-This analytical expression adopts the local approximation form of Nadaraya-Watson kernel regression, ensuring that when the system state $s'$ is between two known ensembles $s_{i-1}$ and $s_i$, the effective Hamiltonian $H_{eff}$ can perform adaptive smooth weighted mixing based on the "distance" between the current state and the anchor states.
-Based on this effective potential energy surface, the free energy $G'$ of the system can be expressed as:
+where the weight term is $w_k(s') = \exp\left(-\frac{(s' - s_k)^2}{2\sigma^2}\right)$.
+The variance $\sigma$ strictly controls the broadening, preventing excessive overlap among adjacent Expert Nets.
+This analytical expression adopts the local approximation form of Nadaraya-Watson kernel regression, ensuring adaptive, smooth weighted mixing based on the thermodynamic "distance" between the current simulation state and the anchor states.
+This MoE design rigorously preserves the physical baseline of the Prior model ($H_o + 1 \times Net_{local}$) without inducing overlapping non-physical perturbations.
+While this gating mechanism can theoretically be anchored to variables like pressure $P$, our current framework anchors it to temperature $T$, corresponding to the temperature-driven structural evolutions in the NPT ensemble.